fabianlevin88/ReactTutorial/README.md

 * Section 11 - Let's Test Your React Mastery!
 (Completed)
 * Section 12 - Understanding Hooks in React (Completed)
 * Section 13 - Navigation From Scratch (Completed)
-* Section 14 - Hooks in Practice
+* Section 14 - Hooks in Practice (custom hook needs to be added)